 Beyond Taboo was on a wait almost every weekend.
 In a busy shop all you have to do is care about doing the best job you can on every tattoo, and you will grow as a tattooer.
 You learn to draw new things.
 You do tattoos that are outside your comfort zone.
 You walk up to the counter over and over and deal with each new, strange request better than you did yesterday.
 But, this last year, I’ve been sitting in a room waiting for a tattoo that isn’t coming.
 I’m talking about zeroing out on two Saturdays in March.
 I’m talking about it feels like November all the time.
 It’s nice to have time to draw and paint, and I love hanging out with that crew of dudes, but except for a couple of guys who grew up in the area and have clientele coming out their noses, no one was making a living.
 In fact, the shop nearly closed around the time that I started dreaming up this project.

 I needed to do something interesting.
 I had to find an adventure that would take me new places and make me money and help me grow as a tattooer.
 I somehow got myself into this deal with the most recent shop’s now former owner where I was helping him with a lawn care company.
 He shouldn’t have even had a lawn care company, but I’d agreed to go with him to Florida and do some unknown amount of work for some unknown amount of money for the shop’s landlord.
 It was a bad deal, and as I was lying in a hotel bed realizing that I’d gotten myself into a bad deal and wondering what the fuck could make things better, it dawned on me: I haven’t even been to all fifty states.
 I should see the country tattooing.
 I’m going to tattoo in every state.
 When I’m not tattooing, I’m going to visit as many shops as I can along my route selling my prints and my flash and meeting other tattooers.
 I’m going to visit that barbed wire museum in Kansas.
 I might even drive all the way to Alaska.
-I’ll write about any interesting experiences I have here in this blog and make a painting or sheet of flash that has something to do with my experience in each state.
-When I’m done with all of that I’m going to collect the writings and the paintings into a book.

 The only true way is to marshal the ferocity of your ambition over the course of many days, weeks, months, (and if you could come to accept it) years.
 The Trial of Miles.
 Miles of trials. -John L. Parker Jr.